Thanks to our local volunteers for their time and involvement supporting the community! Are you looking to join them and give back to your community?

 COMMUNITY EMERGENCY RESPONSE TEAM (CERT)

 Redwood City's CERT Program is a great way for neighbors to join together and prepare for potential disaster such as an earthquake, major fire, or flood.
 Academy classes are open to all.
 Emergency preparedness is everyone's responsibility and this is the best way to prepare and learn what to do in emergency situations.
 Learn more here.

 Want to reach out to your community?
 Volunteer with seniors, youth, and more!

 VOLUNTEER IN POLICE SERVICES

 Join members of the V.I.P.S. program as they assist the Police Department to provide a high level of service to our community.
-For more information, contact Omar Castillo, 650-780-7104 or visit the program website.
+For more information, contact Chris Rasmussen, 650-780-7104 or visit the program website.

 REDWOOD CITY PARKS & ART FOUNDATION

 Do you enjoy Redwood City’s public art and events?
-The Redwood City Parks and Arts Foundation advocates, advances, and develops support for parks, recreational programming, community services, cultural activities, and the arts in the Redwood City and the surrounding unincorporated areas.
-This past year they raised funds to support Downtown concerts, the 3D Magic Lantern Light Show, “Harambee” public art and more!
-Show your appreciation by making a donation to the foundation here.
+The Redwood City Parks and Arts Foundation is a 501c3 nonprofit which advocates, advances, and develops support for parks, recreational programming, community services, cultural activities, and the arts in the Redwood City and the surrounding unincorporated areas.
+The foundation is a key partner in many of the City's events providing volunteers, administrative support and fundraising, and hosts its own events such as Chalk Full of Fun on the Square, Family Campout, Open Paint/CATA, and Picnic en Blanc.
+Show your appreciation by making a donation to the Foundation here, or sign up to volunteer at an upcoming event here.